waba4mume/play-mume/README.md

         play/           # Clone of https://github.com/waba4mume/play-mume/ ,
                         # point your users here (/mume/play/)

-There is a "Download ZIP" button in the bottom right section of each of these links, or just use Git.
+There is a `Clone or download > Download ZIP` green button in the top right section of each of these links, or just use Git.

-Make sure to download the right branch!
+Make sure to download the right branches!
-- `master` is the stable version (ready to play)
+- For the stable version (ready to play): use the default `master` branches.
-- `input-filter` and `mapper` are the respective in-progress branches for the mapper project.
+- For the experimental version with a mapper, download `input-filter` from DecafMUD and `mapper` from play-mume.

 ## Compilation